-The term for the amount of water vapour in air is called humidity.
+The term for the amount of water vapour in air is humidity.
 Just to be clear, “humid air” is not the same as “moist air” (which is a mixture of water vapour and other substances or particles in the air).
-Humidity is defined in terms of the water part of this mixture, it is called the “absolute humidity”.
+Humidity is defined as the total mass of water vapor per given volume of air, it is called the “absolute humidity”.
 It is commonly referred to as relative humidity, expressed as a % (like on household humidistats).
 It is called relative because it measures the absolute humidity relative to the maximum.
-Imagine a cube of 1 metre by 1 metre by 1 metre filled with air.
-The temperature is 16°Celsius, and the weather is fair.
-That cube contains one cubic metre of air, which is also saturated with water vapour.
+Imagine a cube of 1 metre by 1 metre by 1 metre filled with air; the temperature is 16°Celsius, and the weather is fair.
+The cube contains one cubic metre of air, which is also saturated with water vapour.

 Let’s say you have an air compressor in your company and you need air at 7 bar to use your equipment or air-powered tools.
 Your air compressor will suck almost 8 times (7.8) the cubic metre of air into the compressor to produce 1 cubic metre of air at 7 bar.
 And it will also suck in all the water vapour contained in those 8 cubic metres.

 A funny fact about air is that, when it is compressed, it will still hold the same amount of water vapour found in the free air at atmospheric pressure.
 This means that in the cubic metre of compressed air at 7 bar, there is 7.8 times as much water vapour than the air can hold.
 The rest condenses and becomes water.
 Gravity causes it to settle in the lowest and/or coldest sections of your air system.